egcarl/liri-node-app/README.md

 movie-this: returns movie information based on the movie name typed after the command

-do-what-it-says': exectues the action included in the random.txt file
+do-what-it-says: exectues the action included in the random.txt file